César Peixoto: Coaching career

-Peixoto finished his career with Gil Vicente F.C. in 2014, at the age of 34.
-He started working as a manager on 11 March 2019, being appointed at LigaPro side Varzim SC.
-On 19 June that year, after succeeding in avoiding relegation, he moved to Associação Académica de Coimbra in the same league.
+Peixoto started working as a manager on 11 March 2019, being appointed at LigaPro side Varzim SC.
+On 19 June that year, after succeeding in avoiding relegation, he moved to Académica de Coimbra in the same league.
 He left his post five months later, having collected only nine points in ten matches.

 On 19 December 2019, Peixoto signed with G.D.
 Chaves, succeeding José Mota at the team eighth in the second division.
-He had his first experience in the top division in November of the following year, when he replaced the departed Ricardo Soares at Moreirense F.C. on a short-term contract.
+He had his first experience in the top tier in November of the following year, when he replaced the departed Ricardo Soares at Moreirense F.C. on a short-term contract.
 Having won one of five league fixtures, he resigned on 2 January 2021.

 Peixoto took over from Jorge Simão at F.C.
-Paços de Ferreira on 16 December 2021.
-Arriving with the team in 13th, he finished the season two places higher.
+Paços de Ferreira on 16 December 2021; arriving with the team in 13th, he finished the season two places higher.
 He opened the following campaign with no wins and two points from nine games, and after a 2–0 loss to Liga 3 side Vitória de Setúbal in the third round of the cup on 16 October 2022 he was dismissed.
-He returned to the same job at the turn of the year, after his replacement Mota had resigned with no points from four games.
+He returned to the same job at the turn of the year, after his replacement Mota had resigned with no points from four fixtures.
+Paços were eventually relegated as second-bottom, and he chose not to renew his contract.

+On 3 June 2024, Peixoto returned to Moreirense; he replaced Rui Borges, who had led the club to a best-ever 55 points in the main division.
+On 24 February 2025, after only one victory from the last 12 matches, he was fired.